An old cowboy aphorism says: “Speak the truth. But ride a fast horse.”

 Get real – Bezoz doesn’t do larks.
 Indeed, the Post is not just any newspaper.
 It’s the paper at the epicenter of governmental decision-making, and it’s read first thing in the morning by practically every congress critter, agency head, lobbyist, and others involved in Washington doings.
 And Amazon’s doings are increasingly tied to the Capitol City – including possible anti-trust probes of its monopoly practices, its secret push to get a $600 million contract to build the CIA’s cloud, its scandalous laundering of much of its global income through the tax-dodger’s paradise of Luxembourg, and its infamous exploitation of low-wage warehouse workers.

-This is Jim Hightower saying… And now, Mr. Amazon can “speak” through the Post every single day with every key policymaker, shaping the debate on everything that affects his grandiose ambition.
+And now, Mr. Amazon can “speak” through the Post every single day with every key policymaker, shaping the debate on everything that affects his grandiose ambition.
 Bezos wasn’t buying a newspaper – he bought a big piece of power.